h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 and in case regression problem the predicted number.
 If we need to access more details for each prediction, set ``withDetailedPredictionCol`` to true on ``H2OMOJOSettings`` before running the predictions.
-This will ensure that additional column will be created during predictions, by default named ``detailed_prediction`` which contains, for example, predicted probabilities for each predicted label in case of classification problem, shapley values and other information
+This will ensure that additional column will be created during predictions, by default named ``detailed_prediction`` which contains, for example, predicted probabilities for each predicted label in case of classification problem, shapley values and other information.

 Methods available on MOJO Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~